Code Signing Vs. SSL Certificate: Differences Explained

 SSL Certificate works by encrypting the data in transit between the client and the browser.
 Here is how it does:

-• Install the certificate on the web server: The website owner then installs the certificate on the web server.
-This process typically means the server has to be configured so that it can use the certificate’s public key for encrypting communications.
+The website owner then installs the certificate on the web server.
+Typically, the server must configure to use the certificate’s public key for encrypting communications in this process.

-• Establish a secure connection: When a user visits the website, their web browser initiates a ‘handshake’ process with the web server.
-During this process, the web browser and the web server exchanges information and verify each other’s authenticity with the help of an SSL certificate.
-Once the authenticity is confirmed, the web browser and the web server will establish a secure and encrypted connection using the SSL certificate’s public key.
+When a user visits the website, their web browser initiates a ‘handshake’ process with the web server.
+During this process, the web browser and the web server exchange information and verify each other’s authenticity with the help of an SSL certificate.
+Once the authenticity confirms, the web browser and the web server use the SSL certificate’s public key to establish a secure and encrypted connection.

 Now we know how code signing and SSL work.
 So let us start comparing Code Signing Certificate vs. SSL.